cnabio/duffle/docs/104-claims.md

     - status: Indicates the status of the last phase transition.
 Valid statuses are:
         - success: completed successfully
         - failure: failed before completion
         - underway: in progress.
 This should only be used if the invocation container must exit before it can determine whether all operations are complete.
-Note that underway is a _long term status_ that indicates that the installation's final state cannot be determined by the system.
+Note that `underway` is a _long term status_ that indicates that the installation's final state cannot be determined by the system.
 For this reason, it should be avoided.
-        - unknown: unknown
+        - unknown: the state is unknown.
+This is an error condition.
 - parameters: Key/value pairs that were passed in during the operation.
 These are stored so that the operation can be re-run.
 Some implementations may choose not to store these for security or portability reasons.

+> Note that credential data is _never_ stored in a claim.
+For this reason, a claim is not considered _trivially repeatable_.
+Credentials must be re-supplied.

 TODO: What is the best timestamp format to use?
 Does JSON have a preference?

-### Why ULIDs?
+### ULIDs for Revisions

 ULIDs have two properties that are desirable:

 - High probability of [uniqueness](https://github.com/ulid/javascript)
 - Sortable by time.
 The first 48 bits contain a timestamp

 Compared to a monotonic increment, this has strong advantages when it cannot be assumed that only one actor will be acting upon the CNAB claim record.
 While other unique IDs are not meaningfully sortable, ULIDs are.
+Thus, even unordered claim storage records can be sorted.

 ### Parameters

-The parameter data stored in a claim data is _the resolved key/value pairs_ that result from the following transformation"
+The parameter data stored in a claim data is _the resolved key/value pairs_ that result from the following transformation:

 - The values supplied by the user are validated by the rules specified in the `bundle.json` file
 - The output of this operation is a set of key/value pairs in which: